 Sales and marketing expenses consist primarily of salaries, commissions, trade show promotion and travel and living expenses associated with those functions.
-Sales and marketing spending for the three and six months ended September 30, 2007 was \$1,279 and \$2,285, respectively.
-This increase over the prior year periods of \$964 and \$2,008, respectively represents our increased efforts to increase world wide sales.
+Sales and marketing spending for the three months ended December 31, 2007 and December 31, 2006 were consistent at \$923 and \$949, respectively.
+Sales and marketing spending for the nine months ended December 31, 2007 increased to \$3,208 from \$2,957 for the nine months ended December 31, 2006.
+This increase represented our efforts to increase world wide sales and increased commission expense resulting from higher revenues.